Our Patrons and Ambassadors

 Betty Jackson CBE

-Betty is one of the UK’s top fashion designers, designing clothes for both women and men.
-Betty has run her own fashion business Betty Jackson Ltd for over 30 years, as well as launching the Autograph collection for Marks and Spencer in 2000 and more recently Betty Jackson Black for Debenhams.
-Betty has won numerous British and international design awards.
-She was on the Board of Trustees of Creative Skillset and served as Master of the RSA's Royal Designers for Industry from 2015 - 2017.
+Betty has led a distinguished career as one of the UK’s top fashion designers, designing clothes for both women and men.
+Betty ran her own fashion business Betty Jackson Ltd for over 37 years, as well as launching the Autograph collection for Marks and Spencer in 2000 and Betty Jackson Black for Debenhams.
+In 2007, Betty’s achievement within British fashion was recognised with first a MBE in the Queen's Birthday Honours 1987 and later with a CBE for services to the fashion industry.
+Betty has also won numerous British and international design awards throughout career.
+She was awarded an RDI in 1988 by the Royal Society of Arts, and most recently, Betty received an Honorary Doctorate award in recognition of excellence and significant achievement in Fashion and Fashion Education from Norwich University and Arts, together with an Honorary Fellowship from the University of the Arts Bournemouth.

 Jane Shepherdson CBE